vdbrink/vdbrink.github.io/desk/desk_setup_hardware.md

 I wanted to switch to a standing desk to avoid sitting all day.

 I ended up buying the YOUP02 from the Dutch shop [www.goedkoopinrichten.nl](https://www.goedkoopinrichten.nl).\
-It has a dual motor, four programmable height presets, and I chose the 200×80 cm walnut surface, a single solid piece (available in sizes from 120×80 up to 200×100 cm).
+It has dual motors and four programmable height presets.
+I chose the 200×80 cm walnut surface, a single solid piece that is also available in sizes from 120×80 up to 200×100 cm.

 <a href="images/desk_low2.jpg">
 <img src="images/desk_low2.jpg" alt="YOUP02 Cognac Walnut" width="100%" />